mailsvb/node-red-contrib-ringcentral/README.md

 ## What is it?

 A module to bring RingCentral API capabilities into your Node-RED flows!
+It is based on the work from [Todd Sharp](https://github.com/recursivecodes/node-red-contrib-ring-central)

 With the [RingCentral APIs](https://developers.ringcentral.com/) you can send and receive SMS/MMS messages (plus much more) and this module adds this funcionality into your Node-RED flows.